Join the Largest Ostomy Community

 I was advised not to get it wet in the shower by my home health nurse.
 Sounds like from everyone's responses I'm worried for nothing!

 Why don't you want to get the bag wet?
-I shower three different ways: sometimes I leave everything on; sometimes I just take the bag off & leave the wafer, or, if I'm going to change the appliance, I just shower nude.
+I shower three different ways: sometimes I leave everything on; sometimes I just take the bag off and leave the wafer, or, if I'm going to change the appliance, I just shower nude.
 Any output will just wash down the drain.

 When I leave everything on, I just pat everything as dry as I can and pretty soon the whole thing will be dry from the air.
 Never have any problems.

-With peace, anyark
+With peace, Anyark

 Reply to Debdionna